ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 spark.stop()
 ```

-You have to download Postgress JDBC driver[^2] and configure as shown in the line #6.
+You have to download the Postgres JDBC driver[^2] and configure it, as shown in line #6.

-## Quering
+## Querying

-Uisng Jupyter notebooks you can query the database:
+Using Jupyter Notebooks, you can query the database:

 ```python
 %%sql postgresql+pg8000://postgres:ojitha@postgres_db:5432/sales
 select * from retail_sales limit 10;
 ```

-Here `postgres_db` is Docker service name.
+Here `postgres_db` is the Docker service name.

-In the next cell, run the sql query and get the `sql.run.ResultSet` result:
+In the next cell, run the SQL query and get the `sql.run.ResultSet` result:

 ```python
 %%sql result <<